 You might think that the waters of the ocean are just a huge, empty space, but actually they are full of life.
-From the warm waters near the equator, to the frozen world of the Arctic, to the deep trenches in the Pacific Ocean, animal and plant life are abundant!
+From the warm waters near the equator, to the frozen world of the Arctic, to the deep trenches in the Pacific Ocean, animal and plant life is abundant!
 You can look at books or online, or visit an aquarium, to learn more about many of these wonderful, amazing creations.
 The more we learn, the more we realize how wise and powerful God is.

-What is the hydrosphere (hī'•drō•sfēr')?
+The ocean is the largest part of our world's hydrosphere $(h\bar{i} \cdot dr \bar{o} \cdot sf \bar{e}r')$.
 The hydrosphere is all of the water found on, under, and above the surface of planet Earth.
-This includes water in oceans, lakes, streams, and groundwater; this includes the various forms of water as well.
-Do you know three forms of water?
+This includes water in oceans, lakes, streams, and groundwater; it also includes the various forms of water as well.
+Do you know the three forms of water?
 They are solid (ice), liquid, and gas (vapor).
-The oceans are just a part of Earth's hydrosphere.
+The oceans are just one part of Earth's hydrosphere.
 Most of the earth's water is saltwater; less than 3 percent of the earth's water is fresh water.
-Nearly 70 percent of fresh water is ice and snow, which is found in the Arctic, Antarctic, and mountain glaciers (glā'•sh∂rs; slowly moving rivers of ice).
-The rest of the fresh water is groundwater, which is water found under the surface of the earth and is found in small spaces in the soil and in the cracks of rock formations.
-Next, we will learn more about Earth's hydrosphere.
+Nearly 70 percent of fresh water is ice and snow, which is found in the Arctic, Antarctic, and mountain glaciers ($g|\bar{a}' \cdot sh \partial rs$; slowly moving rivers of ice).
+The rest of the fresh water is found in lakes, rivers, and groundwater.
+Groundwater is water found under the surface of the earth and is found in small spaces in the soil and in the cracks of rock formations.